Port to GStreamer 1.x

 I have the slight, very slight hope that someone will finally feel encouraged to answer http://stackoverflow.com/questions/25286975/how-to-set-channel-positions-a-channel-mask-in-gstreamer if the gstreamer version is no longer outdated though (BTW, upvotes welcome to get some additional traction).

-#6 Updated by C. Leichsenring almost 7 years ago
+#6 Updated by C. Leichsenring about 7 years ago

 Current status: tried building on my Linux machine to see if the linker errors would also occur.
 Had some trouble because